FlohGro-dev/Draftist/Action Descriptions.md

 > This Action will create a new task for each md task ("- [ ]") in the current draft.
 Similar to the [quick add lines from draft](#quick-add-lines-from-draft) the contents of the tasks will be parsed by Todoist.
 > After Success Setting: Noting

-### create tasks with same settings from md tasks in draft
+### tasks with same settings from md tasks in draft

 > This Action will create tasks with identical settings for each md task ("- [ ]") in the current draft.
 The Action will display prompts to select the settings (due date, labels, project)
 > After Success Setting: Nothing

-### create tasks with individual settings from md tasks in draft
+### tasks with individual settings from md tasks in draft

 > This Action will create tasks with individual settings for each md task ("- [ ]") in the current draft.
 The Action will display prompts for each task to select the individual settings (due date, labels, project)
 > After Success Setting: Nothing